EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

     |                                  |                              |

  // Later on, the access token expires ...
- //  - The Client and RS delete their OSCORE Security Context and
+ //  - The Client and RS delete their OSCORE Security Context
- //    terminate the EDHOC session used to derive it (unless the same
+ //    but do not purge the EDHOC session used to derive it.
- //    session is also used for other reasons).
  //  - The RS retains AUTH_CRED_C as still valid,
  //    and the AS knows about it.
  //  - The Client retains AUTH_CRED_RS as still valid,